Steering Committee

 Bargaining Committee Chair

-Colton Arciniaga serves as the inaugural Ombudsman of the Political Worker’s Guild.
-He has served in three sessions of the General Assembly, most recently as Senior Legislative Aide to Representative Jennifer Bacon.
-As an aide, Colton is passionate about advancing the member’s legislative agenda in the areas of housing, criminal justice, education, and environmental protection while providing the highest-quality service to constituents.
-Within PWG, Colton ensures that members have an environment in which they can feel empowered to navigate difficulties and conflicts in a restorative manner.
+Shane serves as the Ombudsman and Communications Chair of the Political Worker’s Guild.
+They served in three sessions as a legislative aide in the General Assembly—two years for Rep. Mabrey and most recently to Rep. Bob Marshall.
+As an aide, Shane has advanced the progressive agenda in the areas of housing, labor, and criminal justice.
+Within PWG, Shane is proud to help build worker power in the Colorado political sphere and ensure that members have an environment in which they can feel empowered to navigate difficulties and conflicts in a restorative manner.

 Chief Steward